 Professional Development (Conferences)

-- When printing banners, t-shirts or other promo items, don’t date it.
+When printing banners, t-shirts or other promo items, don’t date them.
 If you have too many, you can use them for other events or for the following year.

 Catering Tips - Food is usually a large expense!